dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/architecture.md

 TLS (Transport Layer Security) 1.2 is an industry-standard protocol for encrypting sensitive data while it travels over the public internet (which does not offer native encryption).

 A typical scenario that might be seen frequently is an employee working in a public space, such as an airport or café.
 The user might be connected to an unsecured public network offered by a facility to which many others are also connected.
-What if there is a bad actor amongst them running a program (such as Wireshark) that can "capture" network packets and analyze them over the air?
+What if there is a bad actor amongst them running a program that can "capture" network packets and analyze them over the air?

 When that user is accessing dbt Cloud and running models that interact with the data platform, the information sent to and from their computer and the services is encrypted with TLS 1.2.